Viscose (CV)

 What is viscose?

-How is viscose made?
+How is viscose produced?

 Is viscose a natural or a synthetic fiber?